 How Long Does Vanilla Paste Last?

-Vanilla paste can last up to two years when stored in a cool, dark place.
+Vanilla bean paste is said to least up 1 to 3 years when stored in a cool, dark place.
+However if stored properly, it can last much longer with the exception of losing potency.
 Don't store it in the refrigerator, as it'll absorb moisture, which will ruin the vanilla flavor.

 What is the Benefit of Vanilla Bean Paste?